-Other factors that determine how much your score could improve include the credit score model used, how long the accounts have been in collection (the longer the account has been in collection, the less the penalty) and if you have other derogatory marks on your credit report.
-If you have other negative events on your credit report such as late payments, delinquent accounts or charge-offs, then resolving your accounts in collection may have a less positive impact on your score.
+Other factors that determine how much your score could improve include the credit score model used, how long the accounts have been in collection -- the longer the account has been in collection, the less the penalty -- and if you have other derogatory marks on your credit report.
+If you have other negative events on your report such as late payments, delinquent accounts or charge-offs, then resolving your collection accounts may have a less significant impact on your score.

-In terms of the timing, it can take two-to-three months for your score to increase.
-Although the creditor should report that the account has been paid off (by reporting a zero balance) within 30 days, this does not always happen and you may need to file a dispute with the credit bureaus to make sure your account is updated.
-The dispute resolution process usually takes two-to-three weeks but you can speed up the timetable by providing documentation that demonstrates that you have paid off or settled the accounts in question.
+In terms of the timing, it can take one-to-three months for your score to increase after resolving the collections.
+Although the creditor should report that the account has been paid off within 30 days -- by reporting a zero balance -- this does not always happen and you may need contact the credit bureaus to make sure your account information is current.
+Working with the bureaus to update your credit report or to resolve a dispute usually takes two-to-three weeks but you can accelerate that timetable by providing documentation that demonstrates that you have paid off or settled the accounts in question.

 Finally, if you are considering paying off accounts in collection because you want to apply for a mortgage, it is important to understand that having accounts in collection does not automatically disqualify you.
 For a standard conventional mortgage, you are not required to pay off collection accounts unless the lender requires it, usually because the debt balance is significant.